MattCCC/fetchff/README.md

   <br>
   <br>

-The native `fetch()` API function doesn't throw exceptions for HTTP errors like `404` or `500` — it only rejects the promise if there is a network-level error (e.g., the request fails due to a DNS error, no internet connection, or CORS issues).
+The native `fetch()` API function doesn't throw exceptions for HTTP errors like `404` or `500` — it only rejects the promise if there is a network-level error (e.g. the request fails due to a DNS error, no internet connection, or CORS issues).
 The `fetchf()` function brings consistency and lets you align the behavior depending on chosen strategy.
 By default, all errors are rejected.

 ### Configuration